DistributedFinancialSystems/PebbleSuite/README.md

 # PebbleSuite
 PebbleSuite is an open-source accounting system.
-The software was created, and is actively maintained, by Distributed Financial Systems.
+The software is actively maintained by Distributed Financial Systems.

 PebbleSuite is free to use, and is available to anyone who needs a simplfied, user-friendly accounting system.

 The installation instructions are as follows:

 PEBBLESUITE SETUP INSTRUCTIONS: